 Having said that, I do however believe that even today, skin colour can have an influence on Black people’s sense of self.
-Colorism and racism are alive and well in today’s world.
+Colorism and racism are alive and well.
 As a result, there are many children within African and African Caribbean communities; and many others; who will develop difficulties with their skin colour and for a proportion of these; self-loathing will become an issue which may be harboured till adulthood if left unaddressed.
 Thankfully, it is not necessary to be an expert on internalised oppression/racism, social constructionism or even on racial identity development to be able to support these children (although some basic knowledge on the above will be of help-please do some research).
 Pragmatically, a good starting point may be to remember this: like most adults, children like to think of themselves as good, beautiful, kind and worthy of love.

 - Keep your emotions in check